illinoistech-itm/jhajek/itmo-444-544/tooling-assignments/Readme.md

 Take a screenshot of the output of the command: ```vagrant --version```

-~~We will walk through together the Vagrant tutorial located at [https://learn.hashicorp.com/collections/vagrant/getting-started](https://learn.hashicorp.com/collections/vagrant/getting-started "Vagrant tutorial"), you can skip the INSTALL section as we are installing using a package manager and skip the SHARE ENVIRONMENT section.~~

-~~After completing this tutorial take a screenshot of the output of the command ```vagrant box list```~~

 ### Install Packer.io

 Packer is another automation tool from HashiCorp.
 Whereas Vagrant was for running virtual machines, Packer's job is to build virtual machine images from a template language.
 This tool allows fast infrastructure deployment, multi-provider portability, improved stability, and greater testability.